mark-watson/hy-lisp-python-book/manuscript/kgn.md

     (.read ret)))
 ~~~~~~~~

+You have seen colorized SPARQL in the two screen shots at the beginning of this chapter.

 ## Text Utilities for Queries and Results

 The application low level utility functions are in the file **kgn-utils.hy**.

-TBD
+The function **dbpedia-get-entities-by-name** requires two arguments:

+- The name of an entity to search for.
+- A URI representing the entity type that we are looking for.

+We embed a SPARQL query that has placeholders for the entity name and type.
+The filter expression specifies that we only want triple results with comment values in the English language by using **(lang(?comment) = 'en')**:

 {lang="hylang",linenos=on}
 ~~~~~~~~